hcvazquez/UFFRemover/ExperimentationSteps.md

 With
 	<script src="bundle-instrumented.js"></script>

+#### 5. Use your application

-5. You need to run your application and use it.
+You need to run your application and use it.
 This step print profiling information about used functions into the browser console.

-6. Save the browser console output into a file.
+#### 6. Save the browser console output into a file

+For this step, you need to open the browser console and save the content into a file.

-7. Now, you can use the registered information to optimize your application.
+#### 7. Now, you can use the registered information to optimize your application

 > Note: The file to optimize need to be the original file.